• About Us

 Senior Housing Assistance

-Finding affordable, safe housing as an older adult usually involves working with public housing authorities, state or local aging agencies, and sometimes Medicaid or veterans’ services.
-Most programs have waiting lists and detailed paperwork, but you can start moving forward today with a few key steps.
+Finding affordable, safe housing as an older adult usually involves working with public housing authorities, state or local aging agencies, and sometimes Medicaid or veterans services.
+Most programs have waiting lists and detailed paperwork, but you can st

 Read More